 In anamniote vertebrates (cartilaginous and bony fishes, and anuran frogs), tertiary auditory processing occurs in the torus semicircularis (TS) which is the midbrain homologue to the mammalian inferior colliculus [19,55,62,63].
 In the plainfin midshipman fish, the periventricular nucleus centralis (nc) has been physiologically identified as the primary auditory center within TS [19], and participates in the ability to discriminate between the physical properties of overlapping mate calls [21,22].
 Similar to our findings in midshipman, transcripts for cfos as well as another immediate early gene egr-1 were found to be differentially increased in response to socially relevant or non-socially relevant auditory stimuli in various subdivisions of TS in male Tungara frogs (Physalaemus pustulosus) [55,57].
 Unlike the anuran TS which has multiple cytoarchitecturally distinct subdivisions with differing efferent and afferent connections within the auditory circuit [55,62,63], nc is the primary auditory center within TS of the midshipman [19].
 The teleost TS does have functionally discreet subregions such as the nucleus ventrolateralis (TSnv) which is the midbrain target of the ascending lateral line system [64].
 TSnv is both anatomically and functionally distinct from TSnc, and was excluded from our analysis.

 TSnc supplies the primary auditory input into the compact and diffuse divisions of the central posterior nucleus (CPc and CPd) within the thalamus [8,19].
 Whether or not CPc and CPd serve discreet roles in auditory processing and integration is unknown.
 To date, only Lu and Fay [65] have recorded from teleost neurons in the CP and their results suggest a function of CP different from TS, with perhaps the auditory thalamus involved more in the integration of frequency-selective channels for processing more complex, wideband spectral features of natural or socially-relevant sound sources.
-Increases in egr-1 transcripts within the auditory thalamus of the Tungara frog have been shown to relate to a behavioral (locomotor) response to auditory stimuli which suggests the thalamus as a site for sensorimotor integration [66].
-[65][66] we did not record potential behavioral responses (such as locomotion and/or vocalizations) to playbacks of conspecific mate calls (e.g., Remage-Healey, Bass 2005), cFos response in CP was greater relative to ambient noise compared to DOri and TS.
-TPp suggests the possibility of its involvement in neural processes that are not strictly auditory.
+[66]We were not set up to record potential vocal responses (e.g., [23]).
+However, the cFos response in the CP of social signal recipients was greater relative to that within TSnc and DOri, suggesting possible higher-order auditory functions e.g. [65] and/or sensorimotor integration occurring within the auditory thalamus [66].

 cFos-ir response in vocal-acoustic circuitry/ nodes of SBN